Creating a stack from existing resources - Amazon CloudFormation

 Creating a stack from existing resources

 This topic shows you how to create a stack from existing Amazon resources by describing them in a template.
-To instead scan for existing resources and automatically generate a template that you can use to import existing resources into CloudFormation or replicate resources in a new account, see Generating templates for existing resources.
+To instead scan for existing resources and automatically generate a template that you can use to import existing resources into CloudFormation or replicate resources in a new account, see Generating templates from existing resources with IaC generator.

 Prerequisites